Volkswagen Passat: Passat NMS (North America and China, 2011–present)

-Known as the New Midsize Sedan (NMS) before its unveiling in January 2011, this model was designed for the North American market, replacing the B6 Passat sedan and wagon.
+Known as the New Midsize Sedan (NMS) before its unveiling in January 2011, this model was designed for the North American market, replacing the B6 Passat saloon and estate.
 At its introduction, the Passat NMS was part of Volkswagen Group's strategy to sell over 800,000 vehicles per year in the North American market.
-The Passat NMS is marketed in the North America, South Korea, Middle East, and China, with no plans for a wagon/estate version.
+The Passat NMS is marketed in North America, South Korea, the Middle East, and China, with no plans for an estate version.
 North American, Middle Eastern and South Korean models are manufactured at its Chattanooga Assembly Plant.

-In China, the new model is built by SAIC-Volkswagen in its Nanjing factory and is marketed as a more upscale model with some interior and exterior differences to the North American model, such as wood-trimmed steering wheel, rear air vents, and LED accented headlights.
+In China, the new model is built by SAIC-Volkswagen in its Nanjing factory and is marketed as a more upscale model with some interior and exterior differences to the North American model, such as a wood-trimmed steering wheel, rear air vents, and LED accented headlamps.
 It was sold alongside models such as the long-wheelbase version of the European Passat known as the Magotan and a B5 Passat-based Passat Lingyu.